aminabromand/sometotest/README.md

 * sends .png file as multipartFormData
 * sends .png file as base64 encoded string embedded in a json
 * sends a string to a basic auth secured http endpoint
+* sends a string to an ssl secured https endpoint accepts self signed
-* sends a string to an ssl secured https endpoint (self signed) all features can be tested by sending them to test module test-jetty
+* sends a string to an ssl secured https endpoint accepts certs in truststore

+all features can be tested by sending them to test module test-jetty

 ## test-jetty